mkonig411blk/mkonig411blk.github.io/_posts/2019-08-13-my_rails_portfolio_project_join_a_team.markdown

 end
 ```

 The challenge, however, came when trying to incorporate games into the picture.
-The unique situation for games, which I had not encountered before, was that games "have many" teams, but more specifically games always and only ever have 2 teams.
+The unique situation for games, which I had not encountered before, was that games "have many" teams, but more specifically games only ever have *2 teams*.
 Teams "have many" games.
 Instead of creating a join table for these two models, it actually made more sense to have 2 columns in the games table corresponding to: home_team_id and away_team_id.
 From there, the question was how to use ActiveRecord properly to ensure that we could connect a home_team_id and an away_team_id to the teams table despite the nonconventional column names.

 The solution was to include foreign_keys pointing to the teams table in the migration as seen below.